First steps

 Step 5: Interact with Web Page

-This line uses the type method on the search_box element found in the previous step.
+This line uses the fill method on the search_box element found in the previous step.
 It mimics typing "fish" into the search box.

 Here, the Enter method is called on the keyboard attribute of the page, simulating a press on the Enter key.